fede-debe/MediaMonksExercise/README.md

 ## Description

-This project is an assignment from Media Monks where I need to display correctly some data I am fetching from a fake Api provided by [JSONPlaceholder](https://jsonplaceholder.typicode.com/)
+This project is an assignment from Media Monks.
+I created an App where I am displaying data which I am fetching from a fake Api provided by [JSONPlaceholder](https://jsonplaceholder.typicode.com/)

 This app demonstrates the following views and techniques: